KQM-git/TCL/mechanics/gameplay-mechanics/attributes/energy.md

 ### Auto Attacking

-Normal, Charged and Plunge attacks have a chance on hit to give the on field character about 1 **flat energy**.
-This can be seen when the on field character's vision flashes.
-Multi-hit attacks, such as Keqing's N1C, count each hit individually for proc chance.
-It also gives energy regardless if the user is unable get particles from their elemental skill, such as in Xiao's Bane of All Evil.
+* Normal and Charged Attacks have a chance on hit to give the on-field character **1 flat energy**.
+This can be seen when the on-field character's Vision flashes.
+Plunge Attack never generates any energy this way.

+* Each weapon type user has a starting chance to generate AA Energy, and the chance will increase if AA Energy does not activates yet.

-This flat energy is only gained by the character on-field, off-field characters gain no energy from this method.
+* This flat energy is only gained by the character on-field, off-field characters gain no energy from this method.

 ### Enemy HP Thresholds